 Note SAG devices have a 4G subscriber identification module (SIM) card, which is a default factory accessory.
 This card receives configuration information transmitted from Alibaba Cloud, but cannot transmit data.
 To enable an SAG device to transmit data, we recommend that you purchase a 4G SIM card from an Internet service provider (ISP).
 After you insert the card into an SAG device, the card can provide standby network connections.
 When an error occurs to the broadband network, network connections are switched to the card.

-Note Currently, only the SAG-1000 device type supports leased lines.
-SAG-100WM does not support leased lines.
-For more information, see What is Express Connect?
+Note Currently, only the SAG-1000 device model supports dedicated connections.
+SAG-100WM does not support dedicated connections.
+For more information, see What is Express Connect?.

 SAG devices support multiple routing methods, including static routing, BGP dynamic routing, and OSPF dynamic routing.
 For more information, see Add a static route.

 SAG supports quality of service (QoS) policies that consist of five tuples (the source IP address, source port, destination IP address, destination port, and protocol).
 You can create QoS policies to prioritize your workloads and allocate bandwidth resources based on the priority of the workloads.

 The QoS feature allocates bandwidth resources for data transmission and reduces latency, package loss, and network jitter to improve the network performance.

 If you have multiple stores that use different service systems such as enterprise resource planning (ERP), office automation (OA), and order management, these systems may compete for bandwidth resources.
 As a result, business-critical systems may have insufficient bandwidth resources, which causes packet loss.

 In such cases, you can create QoS policies to properly allocate bandwidth resources based on the characteristics of different workloads.
 This helps you improve the utilization of network resources.
 For more information, see Overview.